 Let’s discuss how infrared saunas work and whether or not they have been scientifically proven to be an efficient help in a weight loss journey.
-We’ll also be discussing a few health benefits of sauna blankets.
+We’ll also be discussing a few of the health benefits of sauna blankets.

 Types of saunas